SimoneTestino/SimoneTestino/content/ColivingLiguria/Diary/2025/Decemeber/Week Before Purchase.md

         * **[[Terreni alla Fonte]]**
     * **Objective:** Following a thorough visual inspection (from the exterior), these pages will be updated with crucial information regarding their current state, estimated value, potential uses, and any initial findings.
     * **Boundary Tracing:** A key task during the setup phase will be to trace the property boundaries for each terrain.
 We will use the `formaps.it` website, which allows us to view cadastral maps on a mobile phone and utilise its GPS position to find our location (albeit with a 5-10 metre margin of error).
 We will then use red ribbon to physically mark these boundaries.
 This will give us a clear understanding of what is ours and what is not.
     * **Initial Cleaning:** Where feasible and non-intrusive, some preliminary cleaning or clearing of the terrains may commence during this period.
-I detail this further on the [[Setting up the Terrains]] page.
+I detail this further on the [[Terrain Setup Plan]] page.

 ### Next Steps: Final Acquisition (3rd December Onwards)